 There is a sort of bid’ah named bid’ah al-hasanah.
 They are not contrary to religion and are mostly accepted by ahl al-Sunnah wa’l-Jamâ’ah Imams.
 For example: Minaret, tasbih and some dhikrs of tarîqahs.

-Ar-Rasûl Al-Akram ‘Alayhissalâtu Wassalâm decreed:كُلُّ بِدْعَةٍ ضَلاَلَةٌ وَكُلُّ ضَلاَلَةٍ فِى النَّارِ 1 That is to say, through the mystery اَلْيَوْمَ اَكْمَلْتُ لَكُمْ دِينَكُمْ 2 after the rules of the Illustrious Sharî’ah and the principles of the Sunnah as-Saniyyah have been completed and perfected, to not admire those principles with new creations, or, Hâsha and Kalla!, 3 to create bid’ahs, which concludes considering them to be deficient, is dhalâlah and fire.
+Ar-Rasûl Al-Akram ‘Alayhissalâtu Wassalâm decreed:كُلُّ بِدْعَةٍ ضَلاَلَةٌ وَكُلُّ ضَلاَلَةٍ فِى النَّارِ 1 That is to say, according to the mystery اَلْيَوْمَ اَكْمَلْتُ لَكُمْ دِينَكُمْ 2 , after the rules of the Illustrious Sharî’ah and the principles of the Sunnah as-Saniyyah have been completed and perfected, not appreciating those principles by creating new things or — Hâsha and Kalla!
+3 — creating bid’ahs, which is a sign of considering them deficient, is dhalâlah and fire.

 Sunnah as-Saniyyah has degrees.
 Some of them are wâjib, these are not to be abandoned.
 This sort is declared in detail in the Illustrious Sharî’ah.
 They are muhkamât and are not to be changed in any aspect.
 Another sort of it is nawâfil.
 The sort of nawâfil also is of two sorts: